Teksta versija

 Availability of Information and Eligibility of Costs

 Section 34.
-Rights to Become Acquainted with a Project File
+Right to Become Acquainted with the File of a Project

-(1) A project applicant has the right to become acquainted with the project file submitted at any stage of the process, taking into account that laid down in Paragraph two of this Section.
+(1) A project applicant has the right to become acquainted with the file of the submitted project at any stage of the process, taking into account that laid down in Paragraph two of this Section.

-(3) The co-operation institution shall provide the information referred to in Paragraph two of this Section within 10 working days after the receipt of the request or within five working days after the receipt of the request shall invite an applicant of a project to get acquainted with the requested information on time mutually acceptable for the institution and applicant.
+(3) The co-operation institution shall provide the information referred to in Paragraph two of this Section within 10 working days after the receipt of the request or within five working days after the receipt of the request shall invite the project applicant to get acquainted with the requested information at a time mutually acceptable for the institution and applicant.

 Section 35.
 Freedom of Information

-(1) A file of a project of a natural or legal person shall be restricted access information until the time when a decision to approve an application or refuse it or an opinion regarding performance of the conditions included in the decision has come into effect.
-The project file shall be available in the amount and in accordance with the procedures laid down in Article 49 of Regulation No 2021/1060, and also other laws and regulations regarding the issuing of information, the processing and protection of data after coming into effect of the abovementioned decision or opinion.
+(1) The file of a project of the natural or legal person shall be restricted access information until the time when the decision to approve the project application or reject it or an opinion on the compliance with the conditions included in the decision has come into effect.
+The file of the project shall be available in the amount and in accordance with the procedures laid down in Article 49 of Regulation No 2021/1060, and also other laws and regulations regarding the issuing of information, the processing and protection of data after coming into effect of the abovementioned decision or opinion.

-(2) A project file of an institution of direct or indirect administration, a derived public person, or another State institution shall be generally accessible information, except for the summary of the project budget, including the plan for the indicative project costs.
-Information on the abovementioned project shall be available in the amount and in accordance with the procedures laid down in Article 49 of Regulation No 2021/1060, and also in other laws and regulations regarding the issuing of information, the processing and protection of data after the end date for the submission of a project application.
+(2) The file of a project of an institution of direct or indirect administration, a derived public entity, or another State institution shall be generally accessible information, except for the summary of the project budget, including the plan for the indicative project costs.
+Information on the abovementioned project shall be available in the amount and in accordance with the procedures laid down in Article 49 of Regulation No 2021/1060, and also in other laws and regulations regarding the issuing of information, the processing and protection of data after the final date for the submission of project applications.
 The information referred to in Section 34, Paragraph two of this Law in relation to the evaluation of the project application shall be available after the decision to approve the project application, to approve it with a condition, or to reject it has come into effect.

 Section 36.
-Eligibility Time Period of Costs Incurred in the Project
+Eligibility Period of Costs Incurred in the Project

-Costs incurred in the project may be regarded as eligible if they have incurred and have been paid after 1 January 2021 and another time period is not provided in the conditions for eligibility of the costs laid down in accordance with Section 19, Clause 13 of this Law.
+Costs incurred in the project may be regarded as eligible if they have been incurred and paid after 1 January 2021 and another period is not provided in the conditions for the eligibility of costs laid down in accordance with Section 19, Clause 13 of this Law.

 Transitional Provisions